beautiousmax/peregrine_mail/README.md

 - add some swagger / raml api documentation
 ### POST api/v1/
 send email, get back id
-- retry 3 times with 10 minute interval in case of failure
+- retry up to 3 times with 10 minute interval in case of failure
-- log delivery status to database??? "with some retention policy"

 ### GET api/v1/<id>
 see status of specific email